Generic Name: sulfur hexafluoride

 7. For preparation of doses greater than or equal to 1 mL, invert the system and slowly withdraw the intended volume of suspension into the syringe (see Figure 7).
 For preparation of doses less than 1 mL, withdraw 2 mL of the reconstituted suspension into the 5 mL syringe and measure the volume of Lumason to inject by using the 0.2 mL graduations between the 1 mL and 2 mL marks.

 8. Unscrew the syringe from the Mini-Spike (see Figure 8).
 Peel and remove the diluent label to display the reconstituted product label.
-Immediately connect the syringe to the dose administration line (20 G) and administer as directed under Lumason Administration section below.
+For intravenous administration, immediately connect the syringe to a dose administration line (20 G) and administer as directed under the Administration Instructions below.
+For intravesical administration, immediately connect the syringe to a sterile urinary catheter (6 french to 8 french) and administer as directed under the Administration Instructions below.

 - Use immediately after reconstitution.
 If the suspension is not used immediately after reconstitution, resuspend the microspheres for a few seconds by hand agitation before the suspension is drawn into the syringe.
 Reconstituted suspension within a vial may be used for up to 3 hours from the time of its reconstitution.
 Maintain the vial containing the reconstituted suspension at room temperature.

 After identification of the target focal lesion on non-contrast ultrasound examination, hold transducer still while switching scanner to low mechanical index (≤ 0.4) contrast-specific imaging.
-Ultrasound imaging is then continued following Lumason injection.
+Continue ultrasound imaging following Lumason injection.

 3 DOSAGE FORMS AND STRENGTHS

-- one Lumason vial containing 25 mg of lipid-type A sterile lyophilized powder with headspace filled with 60.7 mg of sulfur hexafluoride gas
+- one Lumason clear vial containing 25 mg of lipid-type A sterile white lyophilized powder with headspace filled with 60.7 mg of sulfur hexafluoride gas

 - one prefilled syringe containing 5 mL Sodium Chloride 0.9% Injection, USP (Diluent)